 Beelzebub has a devil put aside for me.

-Bohemian Rhapsody: The Structure
+Bohemian Rhapsody: Composition and Structure

 - Is this the real life?